 Where do cruise ships leave from on the East Coast?

-Major East Coast cruise departure cities include Miami, Fort Lauderdale (Port Everglades), Port Canaveral, Jacksonville, Tampa, Palm Beach, Charleston, Norfolk, Baltimore, New York (Manhattan and Brooklyn), Cape Liberty (Bayonne, NJ), and Boston.
+Major East Coast cruise departure cities include Miami, Fort Lauderdale (Port Everglades), Port Canaveral, Jacksonville, Tampa, Palm Beach, Charleston, Norfolk, Baltimore, New York (Manhattan and Brooklyn), Cape Liberty (Bayonne, NJ), Philadelphia and Boston.

 Which cruise lines operate from East Coast ports?